elmexdechileen/streaming-app/README.md

     - [Apache Flink Dashboard](http://localhost:8081/)
     - [Kafka Control Center](http://localhost:8081/)
     - [Sqlpad](http://localhost:3000/) (sign in with `admin@sqlpad.com` and `admin` as password)
+- Everything was build on an Intel x86 machine (no ARM!)
+OS details: Microsoft Windows 11 Pro Version 10.0.26100 Build 26100

 ## Shortcomings
 - The only main issue I have is that the hourly aggregation doesn't work properly (this is one of the main functions but I simply